A healthy lifestyles blog devoted to Smart Snacking tips, tools and tricks; new snacking products and simple nutrition tips to live by.

 Sweat then Supper

-Bodypump followed by rpm…both les mills classes! some hardcore stuff, I think I'll be taking tomorrow off!!
+Bodypump followed by rpm…both les mills classes! some hardcore stuff,

 I decided to go with pasta.